 Jacquart Rosé Mosaique NV Champagne

 I like tradition – but I also like the idea of a group of small growers, tired of selling to the big boys, forming a new Champagne house in the 1960s.
 And I like this wine’s cherry, red currant and plum aromas and strawberry and stone fruit flavours.
-Try it with prawns and Marie Rose sauce. $60.
+Try it with prawns and sauce Marie Rose.

 Jansz Vintage Rosé 2013 Tasmania